Risks and consequences of hidden employee leasing

 Furthermore, it is often difficult for employees to assert their rights against the employer.
 If the hirer and the lender shift responsibility from one to the other, it can be difficult for an employee to enforce their entitlement to holiday, continued payment of wages in the event of illness or even protection against dismissal.

-What are the organisational challenges and internal consequences of covert employee leasing?
+What are the challenges and internal impacts of covert employee leasing on an organisation?

-Once a hidden employee leasing has been identified, companies must comprehensively revise their internal processes.
-For example, contracts must be drafted correctly.
+Once hidden employee leasing is detected, companies must thoroughly review and revise their internal processes.
+For example, contracts must be drafted again correctly.
 It must be clearly stated that these are contracts for work and services.
-They must also fulfil the criteria to distinguish them from temporary employment.
+They must also fulfil the criteria to distinguish them from temporary employment contract.
 This means additional work for companies.
-The HR and legal departments must work well together to ensure that everything runs smoothly.
+The HR and legal departments will have to work well together to ensure that everything runs smoothly.

-It is also important that managers and employees are informed about legal requirements in training sessions.
-The difference between contracts for work and services and temporary employment is clearly explained.
-Of course, this is costly for companies, but it can strengthen compliance and prevent future offences.
+It is also essential for managers and employees to receive training on legal requirements.
+These sessions should clearly explain the differences between contracts for work and services and temporary employment.
+While this may incur costs for companies, it helps strengthen compliance and prevent future violations.

-What role do the Federal Employment Agency and the trade unions play in this?
+What role do the Federal Employment Agency and the trade union play in this?

-The role of the Federal Employment Agency and trade unions should not be underestimated in this scenario.
-The Federal Labour Agency is responsible for issuing permits.
-It is also responsible for monitoring compliance with legal requirements.
-In practice, this means that they investigate companies and check for violations.
+The role of the Federal Employment Agency and the trade unions should not be underestimated in these cases.
+The Federal Employment Agency is responsible for issuing permits.
+It is also responsible for monitoring compliance and legal requirements.
+This means that they investigate companies and check for violations.

-Trade unions can help affected employees to assert their rights.
-They offer advice and support in clarifying legal issues and can help to publicise grievances.
+Trade unions can help affected employees assert their rights.
+They offer advice and support in clarifying legal issues and can help to eliminate misunderstandings.

 The social dimension of hidden temporary work

-By taking their responsibility seriously and adhering to the legal requirements, companies can contribute to a fairer and more transparent labour market.
-At the same time, it is the task of politicians to ensure clear and comprehensible regulations that make it more difficult to circumvent the AÜG.
+By fulfilling their responsibilities and complying with legal requirements, companies can help create a fairer and more transparent labor market.
+At the same time, it is up to policymakers to establish clear and comprehensible regulations that prevent circumvention of the AÜG.

 What is the importance of transparency and trust?